Transnistria: Economic sectors

 The leading industry is steel, due to the Moldova Steel Works (part of the Russian Metalloinvest holding) in Rîbnița, which accounts for about 60% of the budget revenue of Transnistria.
 The largest company in the textile industry is Tirotex, which claims to be the second largest textile company in Europe.
 The energy sector is dominated by Russian companies.
-The largest power company Moldavskaya GRES (Cuciurgan power station) is in Dnestrovsc and owned by Inter RAO UES, and the gas transmission and distribution company Tiraspoltransgas is probably controlled by Gazprom, although Gazprom has not confirmed the ownership officially.
+The largest power company Moldavskaya GRES (Cuciurgan power station) is in Dnestrovsc and owned by Inter RAO UES, and the gas transmission and distribution company Tiraspoltransgaz is probably controlled by Gazprom, although Gazprom has not confirmed the ownership officially.
 The banking sector of Transnistria consists of 8 commercial banks, including Gazprombank.
 The oldest alcohol producer KVINT, located in Tiraspol, produces and exports brandy, wines and vodka.

+Education

+Transnistria has kept to the Russian educational standards, mainly using the Russian curriculum.

+Higher education diplomas issued by Transnistrian authorities are not recognised by most countries, resulting in graduates being unable to obtain well-paid jobs in Moldova or Western countries, leaving Russia as the default location for students and graduates.

 Human rights

-The human rights record of Transnistria has been criticised by several governments and international organisations.
-The 2007 Freedom in the World report, published by the U.S.-based Freedom House, described Transnistria as a "non-free" territory, having an equally bad situation in both political rights and civil liberties.
+The human rights record of the Transnistrian authorities has been criticised by several governments and international organisations.
+The 2007 Freedom in the World report, published by the U.S.-based Freedom House, described it as a "non-free" territory, having an equally bad situation in both political rights and civil liberties.

 According to a 2006 U.S. Department of State report:

+LGBTQ rights

+Transnistria does not recognise same-sex unions.
+The Code of Marriage and Family that came into force in 2002 states that marriage is a voluntary marital union between a man and a woman.
+The code does not recognise other types of partnership for both opposite-sex and same-sex couples other than marriage.

 Media

 There is a regular mix of modern news media in Transnistria with a number of television stations, newspapers, and radio stations.

 According to the Organization for Security and Co-operation in Europe (OSCE) the media climate in Transnistria is restrictive and the authorities continue a long-standing campaign to silence independent opposition voices and groups.

 According to a US Department of State report for 2006, "Both of the region's major newspapers were controlled by the authorities.
 There was one independent weekly newspaper in Bender and another in the northern city of Rîbnița ...
 Separatist authorities harassed independent newspapers for critical reporting of the Transnistrian regime ...
 Most television and radio stations and print publication were controlled by Transnistrian authorities, which largely dictated their editorial policies and finance operations.
 Some broadcast networks, such as the TSV television station and the INTER-FM radio station, were owned by Transnistria's largest monopoly, Sheriff, which also holds a majority in the region's legislature ...
-In July 2005 the Transnistrian Supreme Council amended the election code to prohibit media controlled by the Transnistrian authorities from publishing results of polls and forecasts related to elections."
+In July 2005 the Transnistrian Supreme Council amended the election code to prohibit media controlled by the Transnistrian authorities from publishing results of polls and forecasts related to elections".